theboldproject/BOLD/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package monetaryunitd/monetaryunit-qt for Debian-based Linux systems.
-If you compile monetaryunitd/monetaryunit-qt yourself, there are some useful files here.
+This directory contains files used to package boldd/bold-qt for Debian-based Linux systems.
+If you compile boldd/bold-qt yourself, there are some useful files here.

-## monetaryunit: URI support ##
+## bold: URI support ##

-monetaryunit-qt.desktop  (Gnome / Open Desktop)
+bold-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install monetaryunit-qt.desktop
+	sudo desktop-file-install bold-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your monetaryunitqt binary to `/usr/bin` and the `../../share/pixmaps/monetaryunit128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your boldqt binary to `/usr/bin` and the `../../share/pixmaps/bold128.png` to `/usr/share/pixmaps`

-monetaryunit-qt.protocol (KDE)
+bold-qt.protocol (KDE)